den-materials/css-responsive-design-and-flexbox/readme.md

 #### Non-responsive sites

 You'll be hard-pressed to find a major website that doesn't deal with mobile devices somehow.
-Reddit isn't specifically responsive, but you do have the option of switching to a mobile-optimized site.

-#### Exercise

-If you look at the Reddit site on your phone, try hitting the hamburger menu in the top right corner, and selecting desktop site.
-How does this change your experience?
+For example, [Dave's EMS Website](http://www.davesems.com/).

 <!-- CFU: Think-pair-share -->